 Emerging evidence shows that restrictions work to reduce children’s exposure to marketing, but this depends on the criteria used in the restrictions.
 Given the role played by parents and caregivers in what children eat, consideration is needed of how they are also influenced by promotional activities.

-All television advertising in France (targeted at children or adults) for processed food and drinks, or food and drinks containing added fats, sweeteners and/or salt, must be accompanied by a message on the principles of dietary education as approved by the National Institute of Health Education.
+All TV advertising in France (targeted at children or adults) for processed food and drinks, or food and drinks containing added fats, sweeteners and/or salt, must be accompanied by a message on the principles of dietary education as approved by the National Institute of Health Education.
 The messages were defined by a 2007 Decree: "For your health, eat at least five fruit and vegetables a day"; "For your health, exercise regularly"; "For your health, avoid eating too many foods that are high in fat, sugar or salt"; "For your health, avoid snacking between meals".

 We are all influenced by the food that is available and affordable when we grow up, and the habits of the people around us.
 That’s why people in different countries and communities consume differently.
 We know that when the food supply changes, so does what people eat.
 This is why we need to improve the quality of the food supply.
 Evidence from salt reduction indicates that people’s tastes can change.